litecoinfinance/electrumxltfn/docs/protocol-methods.rst

   * *protocol_max*
   * *protocol_min*

-    Strings that are the minimum and maximum Electrum protocol versions this server speaks.
+    Strings that are the minimum and maximum ElectrumLtfn protocol versions this server speaks.
 Example: "1.1".

   * *pruning*